ScholarshipsApply online »

 I. In Person Audition

 All applicants are strongly encouraged to attend our Performing Arts Scholarship Audition Day.
-The audition date for Fall 2015 admission is on February 7, 2015.
+All applicants are required to submit an application for admission to CLU.
+The audition dates for Fall 2017 admission are on February 4, 2017 and March 4, 2017.
 If you choose to audition in person, you will be contacted by the department to schedule your audition time once your application is received.

-For applicants who cannot attend the Audition Day, but still wish to audition in person, please contact Nicole Hovland (email@example.com) to schedule an alternate audition date.
+For applicants who cannot attend Audition Day but still wish to audition in person, please contact the music department at 805-493-3305 or firstname.lastname@example.org to schedule an alternate audition date.

 1. Instrumental (Strings, Winds, Percussion)